 When you enroll in the MHBP Consumer Option, we establish either a Health Savings Account (HSA) or a Health Reimbursement Arrangement (HRA) for you.
-We automatically pass through a portion of the total health plan premium to your HSA or HRA based upon your eligibility.
+We automatically pass through a portion of the total health plan premium to your HSA or credit an equal amount to your HRA based upon your eligibility.
+Your full annual HRA credit will be available on your effective date of enrollment.